Ticks on Dogs: Types, Signs, and Treatment

 Regularly inspect your dog’s skin and fur for attached ticks.
 Run your hands along their body to feel for small, hard bumps, and check common hiding spots like the ears, between toes, under the collar, and around the tail base.

 If ticks are suspected but not found, we can perform a detailed physical examination of your dog’s coat.
-Our vets will ask you for any signs you have noticed, such as swelling, redness, and infection.
-We’ll also assess bite sites for signs of irritation, infection, or localized allergic reactions caused by tick saliva.
+We’ll check any signs of swelling, irritation, infection, or localized allergic reactions caused by tick saliva.

 Blood Tests